Recipe: Egg Noodles with Rich Chicken Curry Sauce (Khao Soi)

 As is usual with Thai food, the garnishes can be tweaked to your preferences.
 I love the combination of curry and crispy shallots, so I like to slowly cook shallot slices in oil while the curry simmers, though a more traditional topping is a few fried noodles.
 Chopped peanuts, cilantro and lots of lime juice are a few more of my personal must-haves.
 A pickled garnish helps cut through the richness of the sauce, whether you go traditional (pickled mustard greens) or a little unconventional (sauerkraut — it’s good!).

 The slightly spicy sauce tastes even better the next day, making this a unique make-ahead dinner party option for guests looking to try something new, or simply a comforting weeknight dinner with really great lunch leftovers.

 Egg Noodles in Rich Chicken Curry Sauce (Khao Soi)

-2 boneless skinless chicken thighs (about 8 oz), cut into bite-size pieces
+boneless skinless chicken thighs (about 8 ounces), cut into bite-size pieces

 Thinly sliced shallots, raw or fried